 Asides future plans, you also need to consider your customers – those that will be coming for the first time you will want to create a good impression of your football viewing center by making it spacious enough.

-I’ll talk more about the other benefits of having a spacious viewing center as I move on in this article.
+I’ll talk more about the other benefits of having a spacious viewing center in Nigeria as we move on in this article.

 When getting a space for this service rendering business consider getting the space in a populated area.
 This is because in football viewing center business in Nigeria is all about the crowd.